Squareheron942/quicklime/docs/sceneformat.md

 Basically just acts as the parameters for constructing an object, always formatted as:
 - left curly bracket
 - 32 bit size specifier
-- base64 data
+- binary data
 - right curly bracket

-Use a base64 encoder along with something to figure out the binary to write this part out, eventually will be replaced when a proper editor gets made (if ever)
+Use a hex editor to write this part out, eventually will be replaced when a proper editor gets made (if ever)